firozkhan18/technologies-notes/Java-All-In-One.md

 These features make Java 8 much more powerful, expressive, and modern.
 They embrace functional programming paradigms, improve concurrency and parallelism, and make working with collections and date/time easier.

-Sure, let's break down each concept in detail:

 ---